 If a popcorn ceiling has been painted, water won’t saturate the texture beneath; you’ll need to apply a stripping product.
-You can find stripping solutions specifically designed to remove painted popcorn ceilings at your local home improvement center.
+You can find stripping solutions specifically designed to remove painted popcorn ceilings at your local home improvement center or online (view example on Amazon).
 These solutions, which often come in gel form to reduce drips, can be rolled or brushed on.
 After giving the solution adequate time to soften the paint and texture, you’ll proceed to scrape both away with a wide trowel.

 This tends to be a nasty, dirty, potentially dangerous task, so gear up appropriately: Wear a facemask, eye protection, and old clothing that you can dispose of when the job is done.
 Keep the texture constantly wet to prevent the distribution of fibers, which can present a health risk if inhaled.

 Give Your Ceiling New Popcorn Pizzazz